JavaScriptDude/histstat/README.md

 ** see --quiet param
 * Limit command column length in output
 ** see --cmdmax param
+* Ability to filter based on Status
+** see -- sfilter param
+* Ability to output to Sqlite DB

 To use geolocating features in this version, you must get a copy of the [IP2Location](https://download.ip2location.com/lite/) LITE bin file and locate some location on your computer.
 The path must be provided in --ip2ldb param